 Please note: Most of the following USPS, UPS, and FedEx rates are available through Shippo and are cheaper than what you’d pay at the Post Office or carrier store.
 Plus, there are no volume or coding requirements with a free Shippo account.
 Finally, consider signing up for our FedEx Advantage program, which saves users up to 29 percent with FedEx.
 Applying is free, so see if you qualify today.

 USPS vs. UPS vs. FedEx?
 Which is Cheaper for 5-day Delivery?

 Consumers have come to expect that their packages will get delivered in an average of 3-5 days.
 And, each of the major carriers have a shipping service that delivers within that time frame.

-To compare, USPS Priority Mail delivers in 1-3 business days while FedEx Groud Economy can take up to 8 days and UPS Ground delivers in 1-5 business days.
+To compare, USPS Priority Mail delivers in 1-3 business days while FedEx Ground Economy can take up to 5 days and UPS Ground Economy will also take up to 5 days.

 Which is the Cheaper Flat-rate Option—Fedex vs. USPS?

 Since UPS does not offer a flat-rate service, we’ll compare USPS vs. FedEx.
 You can get USPS boxes for free, and you’ll pay a flat rate to ship a package weighing up to 20 pounds anywhere in the U.S. between 1-3 business days.
 FedEx One Rate also offers free boxes, and does not require you to weigh or measure shipments under 50 pounds with a time-definite 1-, 2-, or 3-day delivery.